NonameMedia/firescript/docs/nodes.md

 Not going to be implemented
 ---------------------------
 WithStatement
+EmptyStatement

 Unimplemented
 -------------

-SequenceExpression
-DoWhileStatement
-EmptyStatement
+??
 LabeledStatement

-SwitchStatement
-SwitchCase
-ImportNamespaceSpecifier
+~ ImportNamespaceSpecifier
-ExportAllDeclaration
+~ ExportAllDeclaration
 ~ ExportNamedDeclaration
 ~ ExportSpecifier